os-migrate/vmware-migration-kit/README.md

 Since VMware does not have a native flavor mechanism like OpenStack, OS-Migrate provides three approaches to manage this part:

 1. **Find the closest matching flavor**
-   OS-Migrate will try to find the best matching flavor that fits the VM’s specifications.
+   OS-Migrate will try to find the best matching flavor that fits the VMs specifications.
    This can be enabled using the option:
    ```yaml
    use_existing_flavor: true
    ```
-   If no flavor matches the VM’s specs, OS-Migrate will automatically create a new one.
+   If no flavor matches the VMs specs, OS-Migrate will automatically create a new one.

 2. **Create a new flavor for the VM**
    OS-Migrate can create a dedicated flavor for each VM.